Paraic821/Paraic821.github.io/ParcelCorps.md

 ## Parcel Corps - Releasing September 3rd

 Parcel Corps is an arcade parkour bicycle racing game inspired by Jet Set Radio and Crazy Taxi in which players take on the role of a bicycle courier to take on the evil Rich Villainé.
-Releasing September 3rd on Steam, PlayStation 5 and Xbox Series consoles.
+Releasing soon in 2024 on Steam, PlayStation 5 and Xbox Series consoles.

 ![Parcel Corps Screenshot 1](/images/parcelcorpsScreenshot1.jpg)